+Intended outcome Impact

-Intended Outcomes Impact A culture of good attendance is reestablished across the school trust The school has a dedicated family support worker and attendance team who support our families at the time of need to build an increase in understanding of strong attendance, the effects of poor attendance on the child and helps to remove barriers for the family through the school or external early help where possible.
-Gaps are now beginning to close with overall attendance at national average currently.
-The school attendance team have worked to develop a clear strategy for tackling attendance across the school with fortnightly meetings to identify target pupils before they fall.
-The new attendance process starts with the class teacher in the first phase building up to a Team Around the Family phase for pupils who continue to decline in attendance.
-The attendance team also meets termly with the Devon attendance officer to analyse trends in attendance for groups of pupils and make changes accordingly.
-Gaps in early reading outcomes for all eligible pupils are The majority of eligible PP pupils achieved the Year 1 Phonics Screening Test pass mark in 22/23.
-The reading leader has ensured that the teaching of reading is consistently strong and ongoing monitoring closed.
-The bottom 20% in reading are ensures that rapid intervention is put in place to close gaps swiftly.
-Our reading leader in school is a specialist reading teacher working as part targeted in a timely way to ensure that all pupils are reading by 6.
+A culture of good attendance is re-established across the school trust The school has a dedicated attendance leadership team who support our families at the time of need to support an increase in understanding of strong attendance, the effects of poor attendance on the child and helps to remove barriers for the family through the school or external early help where possible.
+The school attendance leadership team have worked to develop a clear strategy for tackling attendance across the school with fortnightly meetings to identify target pupils before they fall.
+The attendance team also conduct a summary meeting each half-term to analyse trends in attendance for groups of pupils and make changes accordingly.
+The impact of the actions of the attendance team is demonstrable in the attendance data gradually improving from 22/23 to 23/34 to Autumn term 24/25

+22/23 23/24 24/25 Aut2

+Overall Attendance 93.9% 94.1% 95.4%

+Persistent Absenteeism 15% 15% 13.3%

+Pupil Premium Attendance 91% 91% 95.4%

+Gaps in early reading outcomes for all eligible pupils are closed.
+The bottom 20% in reading are targeted in a timely way to ensure that all pupils are reading by 6.
+Test pass mark and end of year 1 outcomes sustained above Nationals at 90%.
+The reading leader has ensured that the